 As Rick signs the note authorizing the payment of one thousand francs, a white bishop sudden appears on the table next to the black bishop beside the chessboard.

 In the roulette scene,the man places 6 chips on number 22 and wins.
 This bet pays 35 to 1 and he should have been paid 210 chips + his original bet of 6 chips (in roulette, an individual player's chips are all the same denomination) but the dealer only gives him 3 stacks of 20-30 chips.
 He bets all of the chips on 22 again and wins.
 This should have paid 7776 chips (210 x 35) plus the bet of 216.
-When Rick asks the dealer how they were doing, the dealer tells Rick "a couple of thousand less than we were" when actually they would have just lost 7992 chips of whatever denomination they were.
+When Rick asks the dealer how they were doing, the dealer tells Rick "a couple of thousand less than I thought there would be." when actually they would have just lost 7992 chips of whatever denomination they were.

 When Laszlo enters Rick's for the first time, he puts his hat on a chair next to the one he sits in.
 Later, before Capt.
 Renault sits on the same chair, Laszlo picks up the hat and puts it on the floor.
 When Laszlo leaves, he does not pick up his hat.
 But when he leaves Rick's, he is holding his hat.